General Data Protection Regulation (GDPR)

-- Developing a risk-based GDPR compliance strategy
+- Developed a risk-based GDPR compliance program

-- Updated consent process
+- Updated consent process, as appropriate

-- Distribution of Privacy Impact Assessment (PIA)
+- Development of a Privacy Impact Assessment (PIA) Program

-- Approval of “Penn State Privacy Principles”
+- University-wide adoption of “Penn State Privacy Principles“

-- GDPR educational resources and training
+- GDPR educational resources and training – COMING SOON

 What do I need to do for GDPR compliance?